qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 base layer can be a Qwerty layout, or vice versa.
 Both will use the same layer for Function keys, movement, number pad, additional unicode, etc.

-The BASE layers and their numbers layer are detailed in files beginning with `./base_…` (links below).
+The Base layers and their numbers layer are detailed in files beginning with `./base_…` (links below).

                    Layer overview:                    Defined in:

-        • Default Letters / BASE                   ┓
+        • Default Letters / Base                   ┓
         • Default Numbers-symbols                  ┃
                                                    ┣ ./base_….c/md files
-              • Alternate Letters / BASE           ┃
+              • Alternate Letters / Base           ┃
               • Alternate numbers-symbols layout   ┛

            • Numbers pad                           ┓